Need help with sourcing your chosen products from a supplier directory? We have some actionable tips here to carry you through the process.

 Should you hire a product sourcing agent?

 The whole point of running your own dropshipping business is that you can make and keep a decent profit.
-Hiring a sourcing agent sounds like a great idea if you’re a big, profitable and growing business that deals with large quantities and a vast number of suppliers.
+Hiring a product sourcing agent sounds like a great idea if you’re a big, profitable and growing business that deals with large quantities and a vast number of suppliers.
 If you’re just learning the ropes of running an eCommerce shop, it’s advisable to know the process in and out and experience all the potential joys and troubles first-hand.
-Sure, a sourcing agent working on a commission-based scheme could be a useful asset in terms of negotiating better prices with suppliers on your behalf and finding niche suppliers for your product.
+Sure, a product sourcing agent working on a commission-based scheme could be a useful asset in terms of negotiating better prices with suppliers on your behalf and finding niche suppliers for your product.
 You would save yourself some time but is it really worth it?
 Again, probably not.

 Most of the suppliers are willing to compromise on the price as long as you’re being reasonable — remember, they’re also trying to earn a living.
 Most of them speak good English and can answer your emails, which eliminates the language barrier.
 Your biggest concerns are product quality, shipping times and return policy.
 Here are some simple tips from fellow dropshippers how to ensure a smooth collaboration with a trader from a supplier directory: